ilkkamtk/WSK/Week3/06-auth.md

     export {postLogin};
     ```

-    - if the user is found, `jsonwebtoken` is used to generate a JWT token and then token is sent back to the client along with the user object.
+    - If the user is found, `jsonwebtoken` is used to generate a JWT token and then token is sent back to the client along with the user object.
-    - Remember to not send the password back to the client.
+    - Do not send the password (even hashed) back to the client.

-10. Create a middleware for handling requests to endpoints where authentication is needed `middlewares.js`
+10. Create a middleware for handling requests to endpoints where authentication is needed `src/middlewares/authentication.js`

      ```js
      import jwt from 'jsonwebtoken';